Four Ways to Protect Your Money from Online Banking Fraud

 In the past, skimming could look like a criminal taking a picture or photocopy of someone’s card.
 Unfortunately, today there are sophisticated skimming technologies that are designed to blend into your everyday life…

-Skimming machines can be installed anywhere you swipe your card – stores, gas, stations, restaurants, etc. Fraudsters use these devices to glean data from a card’s magstripe.
+Skimming machines can be installed anywhere you swipe your card – stores, gas, stations, restaurants, etc. Fraudsters use these devices to collect data from a card’s magstripe.

 Skimming tech is also commonly used on ATM machines.
 Cameras and/or touch pads are illegally monitored in order to steal people’s PIN numbers as they unsuspectingly type them in.